Healthy Homes Assessment Glengarry

 Home Assessments Glengarry for Rental Properties

-There are a variety of concerns to check when conducting a home evaluation to determine if your rental property meets the requirements of the Healthy Homes Standards.
+There are numerous concerns you should look for in a home review to determine if your rental property is in compliance with the requirements of the Healthy Homes Standards.
 The most common are:

 • Is there adequate drainage and the draught is stopped?

-The repercussions of not having the Healthy Home in accordance with the Residential Tenancies Act and consequently falling on the wrong side of a Tenancy solutions ruling can be significant for landlords and property managers.
-For expert advice, call today to book your rental properties house assessment.
+The repercussions of not having the Healthy Home with regard to lawful Residential Tenancies Act and consequently being on the wrong side of an Tenancy solutions ruling can be extremely costly for property managers and landlords.
+For expert assistance, get in touch today to book your rental properties home evaluation.

 home assessments for rental properties